pwk4m1/pwk4m1.github.io/reset.md

 	it might hopefully be useful to someone who is doing this with a real machine instead.

-	The "registers" to configure serial port go as follows, assuming DLAB is 0:
+	The registers to configure serial port go as follows, assuming DLAB is 0:

 		Base + 0 : Data register, aka rx/tx buffer